iandall/nvidia-unbound/README.md

 have a release number in the full pathnames (for example `/etc/OpenCL/vendors/nvidia.icd`) pose additional problems.
-These files do not generally change from release to release. _Nvidia Unbound_ uses a replace-if-newer strategy for these files
+These files do not generally change from release to release. _Nvidia Unbound_ uses a replace-if-newer strategy for these files.
+For immutable filesystems see item 2 above.

 Some files are not needed at all and are not installed by default.
-These are (with the effective option [like-so]):
+These are (with the effective option shown [like-so]):
 *  [no-install-compat32-libs] 32 bit compatability libraries (for 32 bit applications)
 *  [no-nvidia-modprobe] a suid executable to install kernel modules
 *  [no-wine-files] files to support ngx under WINE
 *  [no-dkms] dynamic kernel modules support.
 DKMS can be made to work with something like
    ```
 		dkms  --force --dkmstree /opt/nvidia/dkms --sourcetree /opt/nvidia-test/<release>/src -m nvidia/<release>

    ```
    but might as well just put `nvidia-unbound -K -k KERNEL_VERSION` in an `/etc/kernel-install.d` drop-in file.
 The kernel modules of old releases very often won't compile with new kernels so either approach it of very limited practical use.
-*  [no-kernel-module-source] the source files to compile the kernel module and would mainly be of use with DKMS.
+*  [no-kernel-module-source] the source files to compile the kernel module, which would mainly be of use with DKMS.
 *  [no-libglx-indirect] `libGLX_indirect.so` is just a symlink to `libGLX_nvidia.so.<version>` and appears not required with glvnd
 *  [no-install-libglvnd] these are the vendor neutral wrappers and